Torstsol/rngg_1/android/assets/levels/README.txt

 {
-  "mapType": SquareMap = 0, *Add others as we go* "totalCols": Total number of cols in the map grid (including null ones) "totalRows": Total number of rows in the map grid (including null ones) "maxPlayers": Maximum number of players able to play the map "minPlayers": Minimum number of players needed to be able to play the map "randomPlayers": If true, min players = 2, Max players = global max, player field in zones are disregarded "zones": [
+  "mapType": "SquareMap" is the only valid one. *Add others as we go* "totalCols": Total number of cols in the map grid (including null ones) "totalRows": Total number of rows in the map grid (including null ones) "maxPlayers": Maximum number of players able to play the map **SHOULD MAYBE BE DESCIDED IN GAME CODE ONLY** "randomPlayers": If true, player field in zones are disregarded **SHOULD MAYBE BE MOVED TO GAME CODE** "zones": [
-    {
-      "row": 5,
-      "col": 5,
-      "player": 1
-    },
-    {
-      "row": 6,
-      "col": 5,
-      "player": 2
-    }
+    "player1": [ This text could say whatever, but it needs to be here, if randomPlayers is true, the objects are combined [       Coordinate values.
+Each array corresponds to a row, and each number to a col.
+            9   Every zone that should not be null, must be specified with a col number.
+        ],
+        [
+            9,
+            10
+        ],
+    "player2": [
+        [],      IMPORTANT: Empty rows must still be included.
+        [
+            8
+        ],
+        [
+            7,
+            8
+        ],
   ]
 }